Always get the latest version

 }

-The MCP server provides several tools that guide you through the development workflow:
+The MCP server provides several tools that guide you through different stages of the development workflow:

 The spec-driven development process follows five distinct stages: